mattbostock/kasper/_posts/2014-03-30-git-markdown.md

 I use [vim](http://www.vim.org/) for editing source code, and it's fairly well suited for editing Markdown.
 However, I also find it useful to see a visual preview to help me spot any formatting mistakes.

-On Mac OS X, @ssharpe introduced me to [Mou](http://mouapp.com/), which currently in beta and does the job nicely.
+On Mac OS X, @samjsharpe introduced me to [Mou](http://mouapp.com/), which currently in beta and does the job nicely.
 I also use Windows, for which [Haroo Pad](http://pad.haroopress.com/) appears to be a promising alternative (and is also cross-platform).

 ### Commit your changes with patch mode